MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Group_Policy_Settings.md

 The policies are as follows:

-- Console session configuration: Sets a configuration endpoint in which PowerShell is run.
+- **Console session configuration**: Sets a configuration endpoint that PowerShell runs in.
-- Turn on Module Logging: Sets the **LogPipelineExecutionDetails** property of modules.
+- **Turn on Module Logging**: Sets the **LogPipelineExecutionDetails** property of modules.
-- Turn on PowerShell Script Block Logging: Enables detailed logging of all PowerShell scripts.
+- **Turn on PowerShell Script Block Logging**: Enables detailed logging of all PowerShell scripts.
-- Turn on Script Execution: Sets the PowerShell execution policy.
+- **Turn on Script Execution**: Sets the PowerShell execution policy.
-- Turn on PowerShell Transcription: enables capturing of input and output of PowerShell commands into text-based transcripts.
+- **Turn on PowerShell Transcription**: Enables capturing of input and output of PowerShell commands into text-based transcripts.
-- Set the default source path for `Update-Help`: Sets the source for Updatable Help to a directory, not the Internet.
+- **Set the default source path for `Update-Help`**: Sets the source for Updatable Help to a directory, not the Internet.

-Each PowerShell Group Policy setting has an option ('Use Windows PowerShell Policy setting' field) to use the value from a similar Windows PowerShell Group Policy setting that is located in the following Group Policy paths:
+Each PowerShell Group Policy setting has the 'Use Windows PowerShell Policy setting' field.
+This option enables using the value from a similar Windows PowerShell Group Policy setting that's located in the following Group Policy
+paths:

 ```
 Computer Configuration\